GirishMahabir/zero-trust-dba/README.md

 # TODO:
-- [ ] Finilize Query Rules for annomized data.
+- [x] Finilize Query Rules for annomized data.
-- [ ] Ensure Logs are being stored in a proper format.
+- [x] Ensure Logs are being stored in a proper format.
-- [ ] Ensure Logs are being sent to ElasticSearch and can be viewed in Kibana.
+- [x] Ensure Logs are being sent to ElasticSearch and can be viewed in Kibana.
+- [ ] Configure Data at Rest Encryption.
+- [ ] Configure Data in Transit Encryption.
 - [ ] System Admin Sudo (Limits)